jjnanthakumar/Interview-Webapp/README.md

 Live Demo (https://interviewapp11.herokuapp.com/).
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Backend is written using Express and for SMS notification @Twillio (https://www.twilio.com/)
-It was developed as an Assignment for Scalar Acadmey SDE intern (https://docs.google.com/document/d/1eYcmOCA71mIYe9jGQ_mLJ9uqJhfijejIsgl7JoJanKg/edit).

 ## Available Scripts